-- “The Consequences of Legal Minimum Wages in Honduras“ (Job Market Paper).
+- “The Consequences of Legal Minimum Wages in Honduras“ (Accepted at World Development).

 Minimum wage policies are implemented in most developing countries, so understanding their consequences is critical to determine their effectiveness.
 This paper studies the labor market and poverty effects of Honduran minimum wages from 2005-2012.
 In this period, there were annual reforms to multiple minimum wages, a 60% increase, and changes in the number of minimum wage categories.
 Using 13 household surveys as repeated cross-sections, I estimate the net effects of minimum wage hikes using large variation within categories over time.
 Evidence shows that employers partially comply with minimum wage laws, and respond to hikes by increasing their level of non-compliance.
 Higher minimum wages reduce covered (formal) employment and increase uncovered (informal) employment.
 Formal sector wages increase but rising labor supply in the informal sector leads to a negative net effect on wages.
 I find no evidence that raising minimum wages reduces poverty.